mousebird-consulting-inc/WhirlyGlobe/tutorial/android/hello-earth.md

 Now we will be building a _Hello Earth_ project.
 Similar to your typical _Hello World_, we will be creating a basic project in Android Studio that displays a globe and map using WhirlyGlobe-Maply.

-_Note: You can check out the completed [HelloEarthAndroid](https://github.com/mousebird/HelloEarthAndroid) tutorial on Github.
+_Note: You can check out the [completed Android tutorial](https://github.com/mousebird/AndroidTutorialProject) on Github.
 It includes the WhirlyGlobe-Maply library and everything you need--all you have to do is run it in Android Studio._

 ### Start New Android Studio Project